 6. Their Love of Sport

 For those of you that love sport, Ireland is a fantastic place to live because they have so much on offer.
 Golf fans will find an array of quality golf courses to enjoy as golfing is a popular sport in Ireland.
-The Irish also have a long running love affair with horses.
+The Irish also have a long-running love affair with horses.
 There is a worldwide demand for Irish bred horses and the Irish compete strongly on them in a variety of events.
-For horse fans I recommend the annual Dublin Horse Show which runs over four days and showcases the best of Irish horse riding.
+For horse fans, I recommend the annual Dublin Horse Show which runs over four days and showcases the best of Irish horse riding.

 Moving to Ireland will provide you with an entire range of new sports to embrace and enjoy.
 The Irish are very passionate about their traditional Irish sports including Hurling, Gaelic football and handball.
-These are highly entertaining sports and are what makes Ireland truly unique.
+These are highly entertaining sports and are what make Ireland truly unique.

 7. Work Life Balance

-The Irish have a good work life balance and typically start work at 9am and finish work by 5pm.
-Because work life balance is important to the Irish, many employers have introduced policies in order to provide flexible workplaces.
-Full time hours are generally between 35 and 40 hours per week and all employees that have worked at least 1365 hours per year are entitled to a minimum of four weeks paid holiday per year.
-This includes full time, part time, temporary or casual employees.
+The Irish have a good work-life balance and typically start work at 9 am and finish work by 5 pm.
+Because work-life balance is important to the Irish, many employers have introduced policies in order to provide flexible workplaces.
+Full-time hours are generally between 35 and 40 hours per week and all employees that have worked at least 1365 hours per year are entitled to a minimum of four weeks paid holiday per year.
+This includes full-time, part-time, temporary or casual employees.
 There are also eight annual Irish public holidays to enjoy.

 Ireland is also supportive of women in the workplace.
 All female employees are entitled to maternity leave if they become pregnant whilst in employment and Ireland provides 26 weeks of maternity leave benefits as well as 16 weeks of additional unpaid maternity leave.